Virtual Library....

 Science, 2023 The 3rd update of a framework of which I am an architect in which we identify 9 processes in the Earth system that are critical for maintaining the environmental conditions that have allowed modern civilizations to develop.
 We propose a “safe operating space” for human activities and find that humanity has surpassed the boundaries for this safe operating space for 6 of the 9 processes.
 The article has attracted enormous attention and has been downloaded almost 800,000 times.
 Read more here

-available from see this link
+available from this link

 Climate tipping points – too risky to bet against Lenton, T.W., K. Richardson et al,